MarsIfeanyi/SablierV2LockupDynamic-Contract-Review/SablierV2LockupDynamic-Review.md

   }
 ```

-- \_statusOf(uint256 streamId): This is the function that that queries the `streamId`, checks and returns the current status of the stream.
+- **\_statusOf(uint256 streamId):** This is the function that that queries the `streamId`, checks and returns the current status of the stream.
 - The status of a stream and an `enum`type defined in the `src/types//DataTypes.sol` and can be one of the following:
-  - PENDING shows that a Stream has been created but has not started, the assets (ERC20-Tokens) are in a pending state.
+  - PENDING shows that a Stream has been created but has not started, the assets (ERC20 tokens) are in a pending state.
   - STREAMING shows an active stream where assets are currently being streamed.
   - SETTLED shows that all assets have been streamed and recipient is due to withdraw them.
   - CANCELED shows that a Stream has been Canceled and remaining assets awaits recipient's withdrawal.